 Hi there.
 I am a seasonal worker and traveler who loves cheese, cats, bohemian fashion, responsible consumerism, and exploring!
 I got into seasonal work when I was twenty and worked in a Colorado dude ranch for a glorious summer.
 A little after, I finished my studies and got a Bachelor’s in Business.
 I settled down in Utah for about three years and got married.
 After that all went south, I went to live my dream of working in Yellowstone and never looked back.

-Now, I work temp jobs around the United States some seasons and travel abroad other seasons.
+Now, I work temp jobs around the United States some seasons and travel abroad other seasons and keep a remote writing job.
 I like to write creatively on the side and read romance and historical fiction.
 I am also a foodie and an addict for craft shows and festivals.
 I also have Tourette’s and struggle with anxiety which gives life a little spice (lol).